Web Design Resources

 Personal Use Only

-Most sites will not allow you to use free images commercially (although some will).
-That generally means that you can use them on personal websites, but not on company websites or on projects for commercial use.
-Some make an exception for non-profit uses.
+Most sites will NOT allow you to use free images commercially.
+You can use them on personal websites, but not on company websites or on projects for commercial use (some make an exception for non-profit use).

 Many companies and individuals create various graphics to put on your page that are intended only to link back to their site.
-An example on this site is the “Firefox” graphic displayed on the right side of the Browser Resources section of this page.
+An example is the “Get Adobe Reader” button.

 Images on This Site Copyrighted